2.6. Control Constructs

 end

-Switch is a multi branching selection statement.
+Switch is a multi-branching selection statement.
 The switching value can be a variable, expression, or function that evaluates to either a scalar (usually integer values) or a character vector.
-The code below the matching case statement is ran.
-To match any of multiple values a cell array is used.
+The code that executes follows the first case statement that matches the switching value.
+Notice that the third case statement uses brackets around two values to match either value.
 The code following the otherwise statement is run when none of the case statements match the switching value.

 for x = 0:5